goelDev/goelDev/README.md

 A passionate engineering student and aspiring full-stack developer 🚀.
 I love building scalable apps, exploring new technologies, and solving real-world problems through tech.
-I'm currently on a journey to learn web development, with a keen interest in AI, Automation and Innovation
+I'm currently on a journey to learn web development with a keen interest in AI, Automation and Innovation

 - 🌱 I’m currently pursuing **Graduation in Computer Science and Engineering at RamdeoBaba University, Nagpur**